MicrosoftDocs/architecture-center/docs/example-scenario/devops/automate-sentinel-integration-content.md

 * To learn about MSSP multi-tenant architecture, see [Combining Azure Lighthouse with Microsoft Sentinel's DevOps capabilities](https://techcommunity.microsoft.com/t5/azure-sentinel/combining-azure-lighthouse-with-sentinel-s-devops-capabilities/ba-p/1210966).
 * For information on Managed identity with Microsoft Sentinel, see [What's new: Managed identity for Microsoft Sentinel Logic Apps connector](https://techcommunity.microsoft.com/t5/azure-sentinel/what-s-new-managed-identity-for-azure-sentinel-logic-apps/ba-p/2068204).
 * To learn how to deploy content from a Microsoft Sentinel repository, see [Deploy custom content from your repository](/azure/sentinel/ci-cd?tabs=github).
-* To learn about Azure DevOps Security considerations, see:[Default permissions quick reference](/azure/devops/organizations/security/permissions-access?toc=/azure/devops/get-started/toc.json&bc=/azure/devops/get-started/breadcrumb/toc.json).
+* To learn about Azure DevOps Security considerations, see [Default permissions quick reference](/azure/devops/organizations/security/permissions-access?toc=/azure/devops/get-started/toc.json&bc=/azure/devops/get-started/breadcrumb/toc.json).
 * To learn how to protect an Azure DevOps repository, see [Add protection to a repository resource](/azure/devops/pipelines/process/repository-resource).
 * For information on how to manage Azure DevOps service connection security, see [Service connections in Azure Pipelines](/azure/devops/pipelines/library/service-endpoints?tabs=yaml).